coreinfrastructure/best-practices-badge/README.md

 This project identifies best practices for open source software (OSS) and implements a badging system for those best practices.
-The "BadgeApp" badging system is a simple web application that lets OSS projects self-certify that they meet the criteria and show a badge.
+The "BadgeApp" badging system is a simple web application that lets projects self-certify that they meet the criteria and show a badge.
-The real goal of this project is to encourage OSS projects to apply best practices, and to help users determine which OSS projects do so.
+The real goal of this project is to encourage projects to apply best practices, and to help users determine which OSS projects do so.
 We believe that OSS projects that implement best practices are more likely to produce better software, including more secure software.